 This will help remind you to do certain things each day and can help you stay organized at home.

-Tip #7: Invest In A Good Planner
+Tip #8: Invest In A Good Planner

 One of the best ways I have found to get organized in any situation is to use a planner or calendar of some sort.
 And a good planner can help you focus on the tasks that you need to prioritize.

 I recommend the Erin Condren Planner.
 You can learn more about it here.